Find Affordable College Courses

 South Orange, NJ

 The in-demand doctor’s degree programs at Seton Hall University helped the school earn the #5 place on this year’s ranking of the most popular chemistry schools in New Jersey.
-Seton Hall is a moderately-sized private not-for-profit school located in the suburb of South Orange.
+Seton Hall is a medium-sized private not-for-profit school located in the large suburb of South Orange.

 Of the 2 students majoring in chemistry at Stevens, 50% are male and 50% are female.